sathiralamal/ssd_assignment/README.md

-# NHentai Image Google Drive Uploader
+# Oauth Google Drive File manager

-A simple Node.js app to upload images from NHentai to your google drive storage
+A simple Node.js app to upload images to your google drive storage